The race is on Tuesday January 1st 2019 and what better way to clear fuzzy heads than to tackle the 5 mile trail climb up to Cissbury Ring and back!

 The route follows the same course as previous years.
 It starts with an anti-clockwise lap around the sports field followed by a 100m road section which will be marshalled to stop traffic at the start of the race.
 After the short road section the route takes a left turn up a chalk track for about 300m.
 Up to this point there is plenty of space for passing runners, but after the chalk track section the route gradually narrows as it slowly climbs to the foot of what is known within the club as “cardiac hill”!

-On the plus side, the hill has been levelled and dressed with fine “cycle path” type gravel removing the ankle turning ruts.
-The downside is there’s less of an excuse for a walk break!
 About half way up the route takes a slight dog-left to the left, (ignore path to the right), and continues the climb towards Cissbury Ring.
-This section is in much better condition than previous years.
 Just before the top there’s a gate which will be held open.
 At the top, which will be marshalled by the finger post, the route takes a left turn down a wide track.
 If it’s wet or icy, the first 30m or so after the turn are on exposed chalk which can be extremely slippery so please be careful.

-If its been very wet, about 200m after leaving the gate, there could be two puddles with a bit of mud but nothing too bad.
-After this there’s a long downhill section, ignoring any turns left or right until reaching the next marshalled point where the route takes a sharp left turn.
-There will be cones here to prevent runners running onto the 18th green 🙂 The route follows a single file footpath through a hedge line across the golf course.
+After the long downhill, lookout for the marshals directing you to the narrow footpath between the golf courses.
+The route follows a single file footpath through a hedge line across the golf course.
 After a short climb there’s a sharp right turn, (marshalled), to retrace the route back to the finish line.

 The return 100m road section will be marshalled, but not closed to traffic so please exercise extreme caution along the road before turning left heading back through the car park to the finish.